 With the Hornets, Jennings oversees the department's external operations which includes fundraising, marketing, branding, promotion, media relations and ticket sales.
 In addition to oversight of Athletics’ External Relations, Jennings is the department’s liaison with Learfield Sports, Sacramento State’s corporate and media rights holder, along with serving as the liaison with the University’s Advancement office.
-He also serves as the sport adminstrator for men's and women's basketball, as well as men's and women's track and field.
+He also serves as the sport administrator for men's and women's basketball, as well as men's and women's track and field.

 Since his arrival, Jennings has overseen the rebranding for Hornet Athletics with oversight of the licensing and merchandising for the Department.
 He has been the lead negotiator for the all-sport apparel, footwear, and accessary brand agreement with Adidas along with negotiating the new athletics ticketing management system agreement.

 Major gift support of donors giving $25,000 or more has increased by over 400 percent in less than two years under Jennings’ watch.
 The Hornet Club, the annual fund for Sacramento State Athletics, has reached record levels of support, generating an all-time high of better than 57 percent new donor membership from the previous year.

 Jennings has established and launched the first ever “Stinger Rep” volunteer program to help increase the awareness, engagement and funding of Sacramento State Athletics and the Hornet Club.
 Season ticket sales for Football and Men’s Basketball has increased by 20 percent in his first year and he has directed the launch of the inaugural offering of Women’s Basketball season tickets sales which has helped generate additional revenue for the program.